aawadall/ATMClerk/docs/high_level_architecture.md

 Transaction body is class dependent, as below:

 #### Projected Transaction Body
+In addition to common transaction (Event) header, it is required to have at least the following fields:

 #### Actual Transaction Body
 #### Confirmation Transaction Body
 #### Correction Transaction Body